Heinrich-Barth/sit-down-and-play/README_development.md

 ### Providing Card Images

-Images can either be accessed as part of this project (subfolder) or via an external URL (*https* will be required).
-The env. variable is `IMAGE_PATH`.
+Images can either be accessed as part of this project (subfolder) or via an external URL (*https* will be required and you will can use the env variable is `IMAGE_PATH`).

 The image URL is being constructed as part of the `plugins/imagelist.js` module.
 Your own endpoint may be added via the configuration file.

+However, if your own cards.json file uses absolute image paths, those will be used explicitly.

 ## Maps